-You can retire without the Trustee's or your Employer's consent on an immediate pension from age 55.
-You must give notice in writing to the Trustee not less than one month before your proposed retirement date.
+You can retire without the Trustee's or your Employer's consent on an immediate pension from Minimum Pensionable Age.
+The pension will be calculated based on the Pensionable Service and Final Pensionable Pay at the date of early retirement.

-Your pension will be revalued to the date of your retirement instead of your Normal Retirement Date, and reduced to take account of early payment.
-The amount of the reduction will be determined by the Trustee, having considered actuarial advice.
+Your pension will be reduced to take account of early payment.
+The amount of the reduction will be determined by the Trustee, having considered actuarial advice in respect of the period to age 60.
+If you retire on or after age 60 there will be no reduction applied.

-What if I have to retire early because of incapacity?
+What if I have to retire early because of Incapacity?